Bodyweight exercise is a great way to build mass and shape your body, without a gym membership.

 Probably not as effective for strength and mass as your gym equipment, but you won’t always have access to your local gym…travel, holidays, young kids at home, tight budgets, tight schedules, etc.

 TOP 8 Bodyweight Exercises

 You can do so many great variations of the standard push-up as well, working different angles and intensities to properly develop your pecs.
-See link below for many push-up variations.
+See push-up variations here.